MJ Melendez Player Props: Royals vs. Rays

 Rays Pitching Rankings

-- The Rays pitching staff is ninth in MLB with a collective 9.1 strikeouts per nine innings.
+- The Rays pitching staff is ninth in MLB with a collective nine strikeouts per nine innings.

-- The Rays have a 3.69 team ERA that ranks fourth across all league pitching staffs.
+- The Rays have the first-ranked team ERA across all MLB pitching staffs (3.64).

-- Rays pitchers combine to give up the ninth-fewest home runs in baseball (96 total, one per game).
+- The Rays give up the eighth-fewest home runs in baseball (97 total, one per game).

-- The right-hander's most recent appearance was on Friday against the Atlanta Braves, when he threw 5 2/3 innings, surrendering one earned run while giving up two hits.
+- The righty last pitched on Sunday against the Atlanta Braves, when he tossed five innings, allowing two earned runs while giving up four hits.

-- In eight games this season, the 29-year-old has amassed an ERA of 4.10, with 13.8 strikeouts per nine innings.
-Opponents are hitting .220 against him.

 © 2023 Data Skrive.
 All rights reserved.